TekWizely/pre-commit-golang/README.md

 #### Passing Options To Hooks
 You can pass options into individual hooks to customize tool behavior.

-Use a trailing `'--'` argument to separate the hook options from the modified-file list that Pre-Commit passes into the hook.
+If your options contain a reference to an existing file, then you will need to use a trailing `'--'` argument to separate the hook options from the modified-file list that Pre-Commit passes into the hook.

-For repo-based hooks, the `'--'` is optional
+**NOTE:** For repo-based hooks, `'--'` is not needed.

 See each hook's description below for some popular options that you might want to use.